Master of Science in Biomedical Sciences

 Structure

-The students can choose from eight majors that complement the general course units.
+The students must choose one from eight majors that complement the general course units.
 Each major focuses on a current, ever-evolving (sub)field of biomedical sciences.
-You will be assigned one major that is in close accordance with your research proposal and your Master's dissertation topic.
-Each major contains complementary course units and a work placement in their subfield.
+After you are assigned to a major, you can choose a research proposal/Master's dissertation topic that is embedded in this major.
+Each major contains complementary course units and provides work placement in their subfield.
 They start from fundamental research and lead to clinical applications and insights, the so-called translational research.

 • The Nutrition and Metabolism major deals with the methods of nutrition research and the relation between nutrition, metabolism and pathology: diabetes, obesity, hypertension, atherosclerosis etc. The major has a direct link with medical laboratory diagnostics and its underlying validation systems.

-• The Neurosciences major focuses on research of the brain and its diseases and dysfunctions, such as epilepsy.
-You will deal with medical imaging of the brain, the neurophysiological principles of brain activity, diseases of the nervous system (origins and treatment), neurogenetics, experimental behavioral sciences and cognitive and mental functions research.
+• The Neurosciences major focuses on research of the brain and its diseases and dysfunctions, such as epilepsy, parkinson’s disease, dementia,...
+You will deal with medical imaging of the brain, the neurophysiological principles of brain activity, the cause and treatment of neurological diseases, neurogenetics, techniques for neurobiological and behavioral research,...

 • The Medical Radiation Sciences major can be considered as preparation for an advanced programme in Medical Radiation Physics with a focus on patient radiation protection in medical diagnostics and therapy.
 The most recent insights in radiation biology, radiation dosimetry and radiochemistry will be studied as well as the technological innovations in radiation sciences.